Daniel-Tomov/codemonkey/README.md

   <li>Should refresh every time a user reloads a page</li>
 </ul>

-:x: Use json for formating data
+:white_check_mark: Use json for formating data

 :white_check_mark: Put the session token into a cookie instead of plainly in the HTML.
 Also means the cookie has to be accessed by the backend.